William Slater (architect)

 William Slater (1819 – 17 December 1872) was an English architect who was born in Northamptonshire and practised in London.
 He oversaw restoration of many churches, latterly in partnership with R. H. Carpenter.

 Career

 He joined Richard Cromwell Carpenter as his first pupil.
 For some years lived with the Carpenter family, and he became Carpenter's assistant.
 Slater left to establish an independent practice with another of Carpenter's pupils, William Smith (later Bassett-Smith).
 Carpenter died in 1855 at the age of 42, and Slater was persuaded to take over his practice.
 In 1857 Carpenter's son Richard Herbert Carpenter joined him as a pupil, and became a partner in 1863.

 Work

 Slater and Smith designed a parsonage and restored three churches.

+He is reported by Antram & Pevsner to have restored the chancel of St Mary, Ticehurst circa 1850 and the remainder of the church in 1855-57.
+He was responsible for substantially rebuilding St Bartholomew, Burwash in 1855/56.